abubakar-shaikh-dev/nextjs-authentication/README.md

 ![Next js Authentication](https://github.com/abubakar-shaikh-dev/nextjs-authentication/assets/64248752/fed125a3-6ddf-4339-b84f-d08e62715eab)

-A demonstration of authentication using JSON Web Tokens (JWT) and MongoDB in a Next.js web application with TypeScript.
+This repository contains a demonstration of authentication using JSON Web Tokens (JWT) and MongoDB in a Next.js web application with TypeScript.

 ## Table of Contents